TaygaHoshi/tt-project/Lists/List of Divine Spells.md

 **Radius:** 2 meters
 **Duration:** (2 + WRA/4) rounds
 **Effect**
-	Your magic erupts chains of hardened light from below.
+	Your magic erupts iron chains from below.
 Make a precision roll against Evasion of all creatures within the radius.
 If you succeed against a creature, the chains catch it and it is Immobilized for the duration of this spell.
 At the end of the turn of a creature who is affected by this spell, make a precision roll against Constitution of that creature.
 If you fail, the creature is released from the chains.

 ## Object Sense
 **Complexity:** Complex